 \subsection{Metric Design}

-We propose \textbf{Element Accuracy} and \textbf{Layout Accuracy}.
-To effectively compare visible and invisible elements, the initial step involves constructing a Document Object Model (DOM) tree.
-After the DOM tree is constructed, we employ a consistent traversal strategy to inspect and analyze these elements.
-During the traversal, we identify each element and collect detailed information about them, such as their tag types, classes, IDs, style attributes, and their hierarchical relationships.
+To evaluate the fidelity of web elements, we propose two novel metrics: \textbf{Element Accuracy (EA)} and \textbf{Layout Accuracy (LA)}, which are designed to compare visible and invisible elements in web pages.
+The evaluation process begins with constructing a \textbf{Document Object Model (DOM)} tree for the test and reference web pages, followed by a structured traversal and analysis of the elements.
+The DOM tree traversal systematically inspects each element, collecting detailed information such as tag types, attributes, styles, JavaScript bindings, and hierarchical relationships.